open-logic/open-logic/doc/base/clock_crossing_principles.md

 ```

-**Note:** For Intel Quartus, manual constraints are required because automatic constraining (scoped constraints) is not supported by Quartus.
+**Note:** For all tools except AMD Vivado, manual constraints are required because automatic constraining (scoped constraints) is only supported by Vivado.

 **Note:** For using *Open Logic* from Verilog, manual constraints are required.
 Automatic constraining currently only works for VHDL.